Asian demand outlook limits or supports gold prices, pay attention to Fed FOMC meeting minutes provider FX678

 The rising demand shows just how price-sensitive buyers of gold in the world’s largest consumer nation are.

-Fritsch pointed out,This means for global gold prices that overall losses may be limited.”While that doesn’t mean they’ll be able to push gold prices much higher, it does,” he said.They could stop or at least slow down any further declines in gold prices。”
+Fritsch pointed out,This means for global gold prices that overall losses may be limited.”While that doesn’t mean they’ll be able to push gold prices much higher, it does,” he said.They might stop or at least slow down any further declines in gold prices。”

 On a macro level,Gold markets still digesting rate hike expectations sparked by last week’s strong U.S. data